Ana Seneviratne: Police career

 After graduating from University, Seneviratne joined the Ceylon Police Force in 1951 as a probationary Assistant Superintendent of Police (ASP) and as ASP he served in various parts in Sri Lanka.
 Some of the divisions were Matugama, Tangalle and Kegalle.
 In 1966, Seneviratne as ASP (CID) was tasked with the investigation of the Gotabaya Kirambakanda murder case.
 He was the Superintendent of Police (SP) for the Kegalle District during the 1971 JVP Insurrection.
 In 1972, he was investigated by the Royal Commission appointed to inquire into the killing of Dodampe Mudalali.

 He had also served as Officer-In-Charge of Sabaragamuwa Province, Western Province, Central Province, whole of Central Province and for the CID Special Branch.
 Thereafter he was the SP in-charge of Police Headquarters.

 In February 1972, Ana Seneviratne was promoted to the rank of Deputy Inspector General of Police (DIG).
 Then he was in charge of the Northern range that was Jaffna Division, extended to North Central Province and Eastern Province.
-Later in 1978 he was appointed as the Inspector General (IGP) of Police and served till 1982.
+Later in 1978 he was appointed the Inspector General (IGP) of Police and served till 1982.

 Diplomatic career

 In President J.R.
-Jayawardene's government, Ana Seneviratne was appointed as the Sri Lanka High Commissioner to Malaysia in 1982 and served there till July 1985.
+Jayawardene's government, Ana Seneviratne was appointed the Sri Lanka High Commissioner to Malaysia in 1982 and served there till July 1985.
 During this time, he played an important role in promoting tourism and strengthening diplomatic relations.